techcompliant/TC-Specs/KaiComm-SSI.md

    - 0x0002 - Transmission was not a multiple of 8 bits
    - 0x0003 - No data available
  - **0x0003**: Transmit data
-   Register A contains the lower 16 bits, register B contains the upper 16 bits. when configured for less than 4 octets unused bits are ignored.
+   Register B contains the lower 16 bits, register C contains the upper 16 bits. when configured for less than 4 octets unused bits are ignored.
    Register C is set with error status.
    Transmit Error status codes: